Frequently Asked Questions

 31. I keep breaking strings.
 How can I prevent this from happening?

 Your string breakage problem may not be the result of the strings you are using.
-Strings often break due to an excessively sharp break angle or rough area at the saddle, or a rough area at the nut.
+Strings often break due to an excessively sharp break angle or rough area at the saddle, a rough area at the nut, or due to restringing method around the tuning machine post.
 Analyze the frequency you break strings and the location of the break, and then discuss with an authorized Martin Warranty Repair Center.
 If you are a heavy strummer, a medium gauge string may be preferable.

 Back to Top